appfog/afdocs/add-ons/cloudinary.markdown

 In the "Add-ons" tab in your app console click "Install" for the Cloudinary add-on.
 That’s it!

-Check out [Cloudinary's Documentation](http://cloudinary.com/documentation) to get started using Cloudinary with your AppFog app.
+### Check out [Cloudinary's Documentation for AppFog](http://cloudinary.com/documentation/appfog_integration) to get started using Cloudinary with your AppFog app.